Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    inserted in streams. live
    content often needs such metadata to signal
    opportunities for ad insertion,
-   or other metadata like timed graphics or general information relating to the broadcast.
+   or other attributes like timed graphics or general information relating to the broadcast.
 Examples
    of such metadata include [[!SCTE35]] markers which
    are often found in broadcast streams and other
-   metadata such as ID3 tags [[!ID3v2]].
+   metadata such as ID3 tags [[!ID3v2]] relating to the media presentation.
    In fact, many more types of metadata relating to the live event might be ingested and passed on to an OTT workflow.